GPSnoopy/DesGpu/README.md

 	/* ...*/
 ```

-Looking at the actual SASS instructions sent to the GPU reveals that most of the kernels has been transformed into one giant blob of `LOP3.LUT` instructions, with the number of registers per CUDA thread (totalling 255) being the limitation to higher CUDA occupancy.
+Looking at the actual SASS instructions sent to the GPU reveals that most of the kernels has been transformed into one giant blob of `LOP3.LUT` instructions, with the number of registers per CUDA thread (totalling 255, which according the CUDA documentation is the upper limit for a single thread) being the limitation to higher CUDA occupancy.

-### Shared Memory

-Since the SASS assembly optimised away most global memory accesses, I didn't think that the use of shared memory would help.
-Still worth a try, maybe it can somehow help to alleviate the register pressure.

-TODO Shared memory + bank conflicts

 ## John The Ripper Full Unroll